Calophyllum soulattri

 Calophyllum soulattri is a species of flowering plant in the Calophyllaceae family.
-It is found in the Northern Territory of Australia, Brunei, Cambodia, India, Indonesia, Malaysia, the Philippines, Singapore, Sri Lanka, Thailand, and Vietnam.
+It is native to southern Indochina (the Andaman Islands, Cambodia, Myanmar, the Nicobar Islands, Thailand, and Vietnam), Malesia (Peninsular Malaysia, Singapore, Borneo, Sumatra, Java, the Lesser Sunda Islands, the Maluku Islands, and the Philippines), Papuasia (New Guinea, the Bismarck Archipelago, and the Solomon Islands), the Northern Territory of Australia, and Palau.
 It is considered one of the best bintangor timber species.